2x-ed Survey Creation Speed

 The new screenshot export tool reduced the study build timeline by 2 weeks.
 100% of users found the feature very useful.

-In this 0-1 service, I was a key contributor in scoping and defining requirements.
+In this 0-1 project, I was a key contributor in scoping and defining requirements.
 The designs I created set the pattern.
 This service scaled across 2 other teams that create different kinds of “Figma components“ for building clinical trials.

 User flow of library service